 Curtis didn't appear entirely convinced but didn't push the topic any farther; his interest had already moved onto something else.
 "Hey, look over there."

-Curtis didn't look quite as alarmed as Malcolm and shoved the item in his lab coat pocket.
-"Yeah, yeah, we will.
-Now come on, let's head back."
 The two continued walking through the corridors and, after turning a bend, once more arrived at the Restricted Area.
-The two began to pass it by when Curtis—eyes lit up with curiosity—pulled the ID out of his pocket and scanned it.
-A green light appeared on the interface and a click could be heard as the pistons released, unlocking the door.
+They began to pass it by when Curtis—eyes lit up with curiosity—pulled an ID out of his pocket and scanned it.
+A green light appeared on the interface, and a click could be heard as the pistons released, unlocking the door.

 Curtis' mouth fell open.
 "Holy shit, we have access!"
 Face splitting into a grin, he turned to face Malcolm, practically radiating excitement.
 "Can you believe this?
 We hit the motherload!"

-Malcolm gawked at him.
-"Are you crazy?
+Malcolm gawked at him again.
+"No!
 We can't go in there!
 I don't even know if we're allowed to be wandering around out here!"

 "You are such a freaking chicken.
 I already pointed out that whatever happens, we'll be okay."